jcbowery/qa_automation/README.md

 4. OOP - `https://www.youtube.com/watch?v=SiBw7os-_zI`
 		This is a precursor to the POM.
 Follow this up with specifics in w/e language you are using.
 5. POM - https://martinfowler.com/bliki/PageObject.html and the pdf above (It's viewable online when routed through reddit but not other wise.
-Idk it's worth reading so shhhhh)
+Idk it's worth reading so shhhhh).
+Also attached is an example POM implementation using C#.
+Read the projects README before looking at the code.

 6. Practice
 		Use the first two links for learning the in's an out's of your testing tool.
 Use the third for practicing implementing the POM.
 		- `http://www.uitestingplayground.com/`